-Second party assessments are conducted by the GCR sustainability team and can be carried out remotely or on-site depending on the case as indicated in paragraph 10.1 of this document.
-If a third-party assessment is required, the costs incurred for hiring an independent assessment firm will be covered by RGC.
+Second-party evaluations are conducted by RGC's sustainability team and may be carried out either remotely or in person, depending on the case, as indicated in section 10.1 of this document.

+If a third-party evaluation is required, RGC will cover the costs associated with hiring an independent auditing company.